Learn How To Master Test Writing with GitHub Copilot by Michelle Duke | Testμ 2024

 What’s the learning curve for building competent or even advanced test script-writing on GitHub Copilot?

-who is going to review the code generated by github copilot?
+Who is going to review the code generated by github copilot?

 Is it feasible to utilize GitHub Copilot for the creation of intelligent locators to be utilized in UI test frameworks like Playwright?

-does copilot write tests without having a read me that explains the application?
+Does copilot write tests without having a read me that explains the application?

 How can developers balance using GitHub Copilot with maintaining good testing practices and code quality?